steveparks/steveparks.github.io/_posts/2016-02-22-Writing-Novel.md

 So far I've developed the story idea, plotted it out, and have written just over half of the first draft.
 From now on I'll blog about my progress and learning too.

 ## My Story
-I've decided to write a thriller, based on the theme of mass surveillance via technology, our love of smartphones, and the rise of technologically savvy enemies.
+I've decided to write a thriller, based on the theme of mass surveillance via technology, our love of smartphones, and the rise of technologically-savvy enemies.

-My current pitch:
+My current pitch (it will need lots of work in the coming months):
 **Entrepreneur Aila Grant lands substantial investment for her smartphone game, and moves to Silicon Valley to make her name.
-But then she discovers who is really behind the money, and what her app being on hundreds of millions of phones allows them to do.**
+But then she discovers who is really behind the money, and what her app being on hundreds of millions of phones allows them to do.
+To save her life, and thousands of others, she has to fight to destroy everything she dreamed of.**

 I wasn't able to make it to the first week of the Curtis Brown workshops, so I made a short video to introduce myself and my book: